 There are three ways that the Census Bureau will initially collect responses from people for the 2020 Census: online, by phone, and by mail.

-By April 1, 2020, you will receive an invitation to participate in the 2020 Census.
-Once the invitation arrives, you should respond for your home.
+In March 2020, many homes received an invitation to participate in the 2020 Census.
+Once your invitation arrives, you should respond for your home.

-Starting in May 2020, the Census Bureau will begin following up in person with homes that have not responded to the census.
+Starting in May 2020, the Census Bureau began following up with homes that have not responded to the census.

-The Census Bureau has special processes in place to ensure that everyone in the 50 states, District of Columbia and five U.S. territories is counted.
+The Census Bureau has special processes in place to ensure that everyone in the United States and five U.S. territories is counted.
 To learn more, please visit the following pages:

 How Does the Census Bureau Count People Experiencing Homelessness?